applidium/ADTransitionController/_includes/using.md

 @end
 ```

-## ADTransitions

-The `ADTransition` class is an abstract class that has two abstract subclasses : `ADDualTransition` and `ADTransformTransition`.

-For now, the transitions available in the project are the following :

-`ADCarrouselTransition`, `ADCubeTransition`, `ADCrossTransition`, `ADFlipTransition`, `ADSwapTransition`, `ADFadeTransition`, `ADBackFadeTransition`, `ADGhostTransition`, `ADZoomTransition`, `ADSwipeTransition`, `ADSwipeFadeTransition`, `ADScaleTransition`, `ADGlueTransition`, `ADPushRotateTransition`, `ADFoldTransition`, `ADSlideTransition`.

-The transitions included in the project are supposed to be a base for creating new ones.

 ## Going Further

 If you want to totally take control of the `ADTranstionController` API, feel free to create your own transitions and animations!
-All you need to do to create your own transition is to subclass `ADDualTransition` or `ADTransformTransition` and implement a `init` method.
+All you need to do is to subclass `ADDualTransition` or `ADTransformTransition` and implement a `init` method.

 The simplest example of a custom transition is the `ADFadeTransition` class.
-The effect is simple : the inViewController changes its opacity from 0 to 1 and the outViewController from 1 to 0.
+The effect is simple: the inViewController fades in.
+For this the inViewController changes its opacity from 0 to 1 and the outViewController from 1 to 0.

 ```objective-c
 @interface ADFadeTransition : ADDualTransition